EndersonSantos/Telco_Churn_Rate/README.md

 - Demographic info about customers – gender, age range, and if they have partners and dependents

 # Tecnologies Used
-1. Python: Pandas, Numpy, Scikit-Learn, Seaborn, Matplotlib
+1. Python: Pandas, Numpy, Scikit-Learn, Seaborn, Matplotlib, Flask
 2. Jupyter Notebook
 3. Power Point